 …It was our first encounter with hand-made orecchiette, little ear-shapes, the region’s most important pasta.
 They were made with burnt wheat flour, an ingredient born of poverty that’s made a big comeback.
 (Note: After wheat was harvested, fields were burnt, but before being plowed under, people of little means would glean the burnt wheat, combine it with more costly hard wheat for their flour.
 It became an acquired taste and is now produced on purpose, toasting instead of burning the wheat.)

-Pulia, along with Basilicata and Calabria, is a hotbed of these types of ideas as modern politicians found every excuse to ignore the folks of the hardscrabble south.
+Puglia as well as with Basilicata and Calabria are hotbeds of these types of ideas as modern politicians found every excuse to ignore the folks of the hardscrabble south.
 Poverty will get you more poverty in the modern world unless you’re clever.

 Of course, things come full circle, and now the rich want their share of this tasty treat, so the cucina povera gets mass produced, driving the poor out of the market so that prices can rise…